 Graduate assistantships, scholarships, and fellowships are available in many departments/ programs for full-time regular graduate students.
 For details, applicants should write to the department or program.
 Application for aid should be made on the application form for admission to graduate study.
 Awards are made on the basis of merit.
 Graduate assistants work from five to twenty hours a week during the academic year or the summer depending upon the stipend awarded.
-They must satisfactorily carry out the duties assigned by their departments or program committees, must make satisfactory progress in their degree programs as defined by the College degree requirements and the regulations of their departments or program committees, and may not hold any other employment or appointment of a remunerative nature during the term of their assistantships without approval of the Dean of Research and Graduate Studies.
+They must satisfactorily carry out the duties assigned by their departments or program committees, must make satisfactory progress in their degree programs as defined by the College degree requirements and the regulations of their departments or program committees, and may not hold any other employment or appointment of a remunerative nature during the term of theirassistantships without approval of the Dean of Research and Graduate Studies.
 Failure to comply with these conditions will lead to revocation of appointments.
 Fellowships and scholarships will be revoked if students fail to make satisfactory progress toward their degrees as defined below or to register as full-time students.
 Graduate assistants are normally paid in equal installments (minus deductions for federal and state withholding taxes and applicable federal social security taxes) on the first and sixteenth of each month.
 The portion of a graduate fellowship or scholarship applicable to a semester is initially applied to payment of tuition for that semester.
 Any amount remaining after payment of tuition may be refunded to the student.
-For information regarding the College Work-Study, National Direct Student Loan, and Guaranteed Student Loan Programs, write to: Director of Student Financial Aid, College of William and Mary, P.O.
-Box 8795, Williamsburg, VA 23187, or call (757) 221-2420.